ThierryGautier/robot/README.md

 - The bluetooth directory is a C project used to communicate with FRDM_KV31 board through bluetooth rfcomm connection.
 - The joystick directory is a C project used to read gamepad information.
 The gamepad information drives robot.

+# Hikey partition table see https://github.com/96boards/l-loader
+- vrl
+- vrl_backup
+- mcuimage
+- fastboot
+- nvme
+- boot (grub+UEFI)
+- reserved (not used if debian)
+- cache (not used if debian)
+- system (rootfs of debian withy kernel)

 # Hikey external software
 BOOT-ROOTFS Reference platform 2016-06
 -	download Debian For Hikey and apply the procedure to update boot and rootfs